 The Nature of Skeptical Theism: Answering Non-Standard Objections to Skeptical Theism

+Abstract: Skeptical theism is a popular response to arguments from evil.
+Recently, Matthew A. Benton, John Hawthorne, and Yoaav Isaacs have argued that the theses that ground skeptical theism are either false or limited in scope.
+In this article, I show that their objections rest on dubious assumptions about the nature of skeptical theism.
+Along the way, I develop and clarify the ambiguous parts of skeptical theism.
+The upshot of this is that – once the nature of skeptical theism is made clearer – it is farmore difficult to resist.

+Introduction

 The purpose of this article is twofold.
 In it, I seek to (1) explicate the nature of skeptical theism, clarifying what the skeptical theses amount to and why we should accept them, and to (2) use this explicated form of skeptical theism to rebut several non-standard objections to skeptical theism.
 Standard objections to skeptical theism charge the skeptical theist with inviting too much skepticism; skeptical theism, it is claimed, entails radical skepticism, skepticism about divine revelation, or moral skepticism.
-Much has been written in reply to these objections, and, in this author’s opinion, they have been satisfactorily answered.
+Much has been written in reply to these objections, and (in my view) they have been satisfactorily answered.
 However, there have recently been several powerful, non-standard objections that have been put forth by Matthew A. Benton, John Hawthorne, and Yoaav Isaacs.
 I examine their arguments, and show that they rest on assumptions that the skeptical theist is not committed to.
 Once these assumptions are dropped, I argue, their objections cease to have any force.
 Along the way, I clarify the skeptical theist’s position, making clear what she is (and is not) committed to, as well as explicating ambiguous parts of the skeptical theses.
 Once the nature of skeptical theism becomes clear, its core theses become harder to resist.
 I conclude that the non-standard objections to skeptical theism fare no better than the standard objections.
 The upshot of this is that skeptical theism—one of the most powerful response to arguments from evil—remains intact.

 Skeptical Theism